PabluxFirpux/compressionAlgorithm/README.md

 # compressionAlgorithm
-A Java program used to compress and decompress files.
+A Java program used to compress and decompress files using Huffman dynamic encoding.